 Average Cost of Life Insurance for 50-Year-Olds Who Smoke

 Your life insurance premiums will cost more if you use tobacco.
 Smoking is linked to health complications like cancer, which can shorten your life expectancy.
-Smokers typically pay more than twice as much for life insurance as nonsmokers, as the table below shows.
+Smokers typically pay more than thrice as much for life insurance as nonsmokers, as the table below shows.

-**NOTE: The costs above are based on a policy with $500K coverage.
-We used two profiles for comparison: (1) A healthy, nonsmoking 50-year-old male who is 5 feet, 11 inches tall and weighs 175 pounds with a 10-year term policy.
-(2) A 50-year-old male who smokes but is otherwise in good health with a 10-year term policy.
+The costs above are based on a policy with $500,000 coverage.
+We used two profiles for comparison: (1) A healthy, nonsmoking 50-year-old with a $500,000 term policy.
+(2) A 50-year-old who smokes but is otherwise in good health with a $500,000 term policy.

 Compare Life Insurance Quotes for 50-Year-Olds